 Note 7.
-Other Post-Employment Benefits (OPEB) Liability and Section 115 Trust
+OTHER POST-EMPLOYMENT BENEFITS (OPEB) LIABILITY AND SECTION 115 TRUST

-GASB 74 and GASB 75 requires CCCERA to report the total OPEB liability and net OPEB liability as calculated by its actuary, Milliman Inc. GASB 74 and GASB 75 also require the OPEB fiduciary net position to be presented as a percentage of the total OPEB liability, which is 54% as of December 31, 2018.
-The total OPEB liability, which is the responsibility of CCCERA as an employer, is calculated separately from the Pension Plan liabilities and is presented solely for financial statement purposes.
+GASB 74 and 75 requires CCCERA to report the Total OPEB Liability and Net OPEB Liability as calculated by its actuary, Milliman, Inc. GASB 74 and 75 also allows an actuarial valuation may be used that is dated within 24 months of the OPEB Trust fiscal year end.
+The most recent OPEB actuarial valuation was as of December 31, 2018 and rolled forward to December 31, 2019.
+The OPEB Fiduciary Net Position as a percentage of the Total OPEB Liability was 54.0% as of December 31, 2018.
+For the current year ended as of December 31, 2019 the OPEB Fiduciary Net Position as a percentage of the Total OPEB Liability increased to 70.6%.
+The Total OPEB Liability, which benefits are the responsibility of CCCERA as a single employer plan, is calculated separately from the Pension Plan liabilities and is presented solely calculated for financial statement purposes.

-On February 14, 2018, the Board adopted the OPEB Actuarial Valuation Report by Milliman Inc., directed the Chief Executive Officer (CEO) to establish an Irrevocable Trust agreement per IRS Code Section 115 for the purpose of pre-funding OPEB obligations for CCCERA employees, and to issue a Request For Proposal for OPEB Trust fund management services.
+On February 14, 2018, the Board adopted the OPEB Actuarial Valuation Report by Milliman, directed the CEO to establish an Irrevocable Trust agreement per IRS Code Section 115 for the purpose of pre-funding OPEB obligations, and to issue an Request For Proposal for OPEB Trust fund management services.